gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 {{</ highlight >}}

 These settings will be applied as values to the `nginx-controller` deployment.
 The values are directly picked from the helm chart documentation.
-We scope the ingress controller to the `tools-dev` namespace, where we will install out tools.
+We scope the ingress controller to the `tools-dev` namespace, where we will install our tools.

 While at it, let's add the configuration for Concourse.